Source code for laserbeamsize.display

 >>>

->>> repo = "https://github.com/scottprahl/laserbeamsize/raw/master/docs/"
+>>> repo = "https://github.com/scottprahl/laserbeamsize/raw/main/docs/"

 >>> z1 = np.array([168,210,280,348,414,480], dtype=float)